syncfusion-content/blazor-docs/blazor/maps/user-interactions.md

 ### Enable highlight for polygons

-The polygon shapes can be highlighted with mouse hover interaction if the [Enable](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygonHighlightSettings.html#Syncfusion_Blazor_Maps_MapsPolygonHighlightSettings_Enable) property of [MapsPolygonHighlightSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygonHighlightSettings.html) is set to **true**.
+The polygon shapes can be highlighted via user interaction if the [Enable](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygonHighlightSettings.html#Syncfusion_Blazor_Maps_MapsPolygonHighlightSettings_Enable) property of [MapsPolygonHighlightSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygonHighlightSettings.html) is set to **true**.
 The following properties and a class are available in `MapsPolygonHighlightSettings` to customize the polygon shape when it is highlighted.

 * [Fill](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygonHighlightSettings.html#Syncfusion_Blazor_Maps_MapsPolygonHighlightSettings_Fill) - It is used to change the color of the highlighted polygon shape.
 * [Opacity](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygonHighlightSettings.html#Syncfusion_Blazor_Maps_MapsPolygonHighlightSettings_Opacity) - It is used to change the opacity of the highlighted polygon shape.
-* [MapsPolygonHighlightBorder](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygonHighlightBorder.html) - This class is used to change the color, width, and opacity of the border of the highlighted border shape.
+* [MapsPolygonHighlightBorder](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygonHighlightBorder.html) - This class is used to change the color, width, and opacity of the border of the highlighted polygon shape.

 The following example shows how to highlight a polygon shape on a geometry map.